-Many employers value open source work in tech.
-So you should make space for your contributions list on your resume, especially if you are looking for your first developer job.
+Many employers value open source work because it requires skills you'll use while working a tech job.
+Make space for your contributions list on your resume, especially if you are looking for your first developer job.
 It will help you stand out from other candidates.

-It is also worth remembering that contributing to open source does not require writing code.
+It is also worth remembering that contributing to open source is not always about writing code.
 Improving documentation or working on marketing, community building, design, or illustration contributions are equally valuable to projects.

 Working out how to get started can be the most challenging part.
-So we've put together a list of resources to help you get going.
+So we've compiled a list of resources to help you get going.

-- Contributor Guide if you want to contribute to an open source project.
+- A guide to contributing to an open source project.

 Other recommended resources:

-- What Open Source Project Should I Contribute To? — Kent C Dodds
+- What Open Source Project Should I Contribute To? by Kent C Dodds

-- I Made My First Open Source Contribution Within 200 Days — Joe Previte
+- I Made My First Open Source Contribution Within 200 Days by Joe Previte

-- Becoming an Open Source Project Maintainer — Kent C Dodds
+- Becoming an Open Source Project Maintainer by Kent C Dodds

 There are some different models for funding the running and development of open source projects:

 - Some projects start as personal projects of their creator.
-The costs come from the creator's pocket, and the creator and other volunteer contributors are doing the work.
-Sometimes these projects may use something like Github Sponsors or other sites, allowing people to donate small amounts to cover costs or compensate the creator for their time.
+The costs come from the creator's pocket, and the creator and other volunteer contributors do the work.
+Sometimes these projects use GitHub Sponsors or other sites, allowing people to donate small amounts to cover costs or compensate the creator for their time.

 - Larger projects with a team of maintainers or a non-profit may use the same funding model.
 Still, they will often supplement this with more ways to donate.
 Maintainers and contributors to these projects will also usually be volunteers.
-Money raised is typically used to cover costs such as website hosting or services the organization uses.
+Money raised typically covers costs such as website hosting or services the organization uses.